lozziboy/arduino-serial-variable-table/README.md

 ___
 * How to use it:

- 1. copy SerialWatcher source library inside your project folder and include it on top of the main.ino and create a SerialWatcher global instance
+ 1. include cSerialWatcher source library on top of the main.ino
      `#include "cSerialWatcher.h"`

+ 2. create a SerialWatcher global instance
      `cSerialWatcher SerialWatcher;`

-  2. init Serial communication inside the setup routine
+ 3. init Serial communication inside the setup routine
      `Serial.begin(115200);`

-  3. each variable to monitor/edit can be mapped to the GUI through the following instruction, readonly is optional and set to false by default. do that in the main loop
+ 4. each variable to monitor/edit can be mapped to the GUI through the following instruction, readonly is optional and set to false by default. do that in the main loop
 	   `SerialWatcher.Map(F("Name_That_You_Prefer"), GlobalVariableName(Variable_Name), Readonly(bool));`

-  4. call the update instruction to refresh them all at each loop scan (only once, in the main loop) `SerialWatcher.Update();`
+ 5. call the update instruction to refresh them all at each loop scan (only once, in the main loop)
+	   `SerialWatcher.Update();`

-  5. upload the software to the shield and then run SerialWatcherApp on your computer to monitor/edit the mapped global variables
+ 6. upload the software to the shield and then run SerialWatcherApp on your computer to monitor/edit the mapped global variables
         https://github.com/lozziboy/arduino-serial-watcher-app

 ___